YenChengLai/FastAPI-Casbin/Readme.md

 ### Features

 1. Role Management

+   - Only Admin user can see this page.

+   - Admin user can adjust other users' group or role

 2. Remote Device Access (SSH)

+   - All users can access to this feature

+   - This behavior needs approval

 3. Email Communication (Sending emails)

+   - All users can access to this feature

+   - This behavior needs approval

 4. Org/Site/Device Management

+   - No limitations to this feature

 5. Firmware Management

+   - Firmware Integrity Check

+      - No limitation to this page

+   - Firmware Update to Site/Device

+      - This behavior needs approval

 6. Auditing

+   - Only Administrator and Developer can see this page

 7. Announcement Management

+   - Only Administrator and User can access to this feature

+   - This behavior needs approval

+8. Approval Pending

+   - Only Administrator can access this page

 ### Roles